 While staff are not eligible to apply as principal investigators, salary support may be requested for staff in the project’s budget.

-- The deadline for submitting an expression of interest is Friday, December 15, 2017.
+- The deadline for submitting an expression of interest is Tuesday, January 22, 2019 at 5:00pm (EST).
 Please visit the Harvard University Funding Portal to apply.

-- In February 2018, the HGI Review Committee will select a subset of the initial proposals to submit full grant applications in a second round.
-Full grant applications will be due by Wednesday, April 18, 2018.
+- In February 2019, the HGI Review Committee will select a subset of the initial proposals to submit full grant applications in a second round.
+Full grant applications will be due by Wednesday, April 17, 2019 at 5:00pm (EST).

 - The Committee will review full grant applications with the assistance of subject matter experts.
-President Faust will make final award decisions in June 2018.
+Final award decisions will be determined in June 2019.

 TYPES OF GRANTS